- It’s common for people with MS to experience strange sensations (also known as dysesthesias).

-Have you ever felt an itch that just wouldn’t go away, and the more you scratch, the more it itches?
+Have you ever felt an itch that just wouldn’t go away?
+One where the more you scratch, the more it itches?
 Although itching for no apparent reason may sound like a psychological problem, it’s a very real phenomenon for people with multiple sclerosis (MS).

-It’s not uncommon for people with MS to experience strange sensations (dysesthesias) like pins and needles, burning, stabbing, or tearing.
+It’s common for people with MS to experience strange sensations (also known as dysesthesias).
+These sensations can feel like pins and needles, burning, stabbing, or tearing.
 Itching (pruritus) is another symptom of MS.

-These sensory disturbances are often early signs of MS and occur in about 20 to 50 percent of people with MS, according to the Multiple Sclerosis Foundation.
+These physical feelings are often early signs of MS. They occur in about 20 to 50 percent of people with MS, according to the Multiple Sclerosis Foundation.

-There may be other causes of MS-related itching as well.
-Some disease-modifying medications are administered by injection, which may cause temporary skin irritation and itching at the injection site.
+There may be other causes of MS-related itching.
+Some disease-modifying medications are administered by injection.
+These may cause temporary skin irritation and itching at the injection site.
 An allergic reaction to medications like interferon beta-1a (Avonex) also may result in itching.

-An allergic skin reaction to natalizumab (Tysabri), a drug that is given intravenously, may cause the skin to itch.
+An allergic skin reaction to some drugs that are given intravenously (by IV) may cause the skin to itch.
 In clinical trials, one of the common side effects of the oral medication dimethyl fumarate (Tecfidera) was the sensation of itching.

 If itching is mild, no treatment is necessary.
-In fact, over-the-counter topical treatments are of no use for this type of itching.
+Over-the-counter topical treatments are not useful for this type of itching.

 If itching is severe, prolonged, or begins to interfere with daily living, talk to your doctor.
 Medications used to treat dysesthetic itching include anticonvulsants, antidepressants, and antihistamine hydroxyzine.

-MS-related itching is irritating and distracting, but it usually doesn’t pose a long-term risk.
+MS-related itching is irritating and distracting.
+However, it usually does not pose a long-term risk.